4ngel2769/11ty-minimal/README.md

 ## Directory Structure

 - `src/`: Contains all source files including markdown content, layouts, and assets.
-- `src/_data/site.js`: Contains site-wide data and configuration.
+- `src/_data/`: Contains site-wide data and configuration.
+- `src/_includes/`: Contains reusables.
+- `src/layouts/`: Contains layout templates for the website.
-- `src/_includes/`: Contains reusable components and layouts.
+- `src/components/`: Contains reusable components for the website.
 - `src/assets/`: Contains styles and scripts for the website.
 (All CSS and JS are inlined for minimalism.)
 - `src/content/blog/`: Contains markdown files for each blog post.
 - `src/content/projects/`: Contains markdown files for each project.

-## Design
+## Important Files

-The website is designed to be minimalistic, with a focus on loading speed.
-The CSS and JavaScript are kept to a minimum to ensure fast loading times and a clean user experience.
+- `src/_data/site.js`: Contains site-wide data and configuration.
+- `src/_includes/layouts/base.njk`: The base layout for the website.
+This contains all styling and scripts.
+- `src/index.md`: The main entry point for the website.
+- `src/blog.md`: The blog page.
+All blog posts are listed here.
+- `src/projects.md`: The projects page.
+All projects are listed here.

 ## License